 In order to help students complete their 5 required Honors Courses, the Honors Program allows students to convert some non-Honors courses into Honors Tutorials.
 This is detailed in the Honors Handbook (p.
 8).
 The process for converting a non-Honors course into an Honors Tutorials is as follows:

 - Make sure the course meets the requirements for converting it into an Honors Tutorial.
-These requirements are detailed in the Honors Handbook and include: the course should be a 300 or 400 level course (occasional exceptions are made for 200 level courses, but only when approved by the Honors Program Director) and the course must be taught by a full-time UT faculty member.
+These requirements are detailed in the Honors Handbook and include the following.
+The course must be taught by a full-time UT faculty member.
+Tutorials can only be done in courses that assign a letter grade.
 Tutorials can also only be taken in courses that are 3 or 4 (or more) credit hours.

 - If the faculty member is amenable to making the course a tutorial, you’ll then need to develop the tutorial itself.
 Doing more of the same work that other students in the class are doing is not the ideal Honors Tutorial.
 The aim of the tutorial should be to enhance the class in a way that: (a) the course content is made more relevant to the student’s interests and (b) the course content is extended beyond that which is covered in the course.
 When evaluating whether to approve an Honors Tutorial, the Honors Program Director uses those two criteria (i.e., “How is this different from what everyone else is doing?” and “How does this enhance the class in a way that is worthy of Honors credit?”)
 Here are some examples of innovative Honors Tutorials: